Éducaloi

 Why is it important to consult a lawyer?

-For example, when an adolescent is arrested, he has the right to remain silent.
-However, in the heat of the moment, he might want to justify his actions to the police.
+For example, as soon as the adolescent is arrested, he has the right to remain silent.
+However, in the heat of the moment, he might feel the need to justify his actions to the police.
 He may say things that could be used against him later on.
-An adolescent should only talk to the police or other people involved when he fully understands the consequences.
+So, according to the law, the adolescent should only talk to the police or other parties when he fully understands the consequences.

 When exactly does the right to a lawyer come into effect?

-Until the adolescent has contacted a lawyer, the police must stop asking him questions or trying to make him talk about the offence.
+Until the adolescent has had a chance to contact a lawyer, the police must stop asking him questions or using any other means to make him talk about the alleged offence.

 Do adolescents benefit from special protections regarding the right to a lawyer?

 Yes.
-The law provides for an even broader right to a lawyer for adolescents than for adults.
+The law provides for an even broader right to a lawyer for adolescents than it does for adults.

-Returning to our example, let’s say that proceedings are launched against Victor.
-If he still doesn’t have a lawyer when he appears in court, the judge has an obligation to remind him of his right to be represented by a lawyer.
+Therefore, returning to our example, let’s say that proceedings are launched against Victor.
+If he still doesn’t have a lawyer when he appears in court, the judge has the obligation to remind him of his right to be represented.

-• If the adolescent says he is unable to find a lawyer, the judge must direct him to legal aid, or order the government to appoint a lawyer for him.
+• If the adolescent says he is unable to find a lawyer, the judge must direct him to legal aid, or, order the Attorney General to appoint one for him;

 • If the adolescent is not represented by a lawyer, the judge must ensure that he clearly understands the nature of the charges against him.
-The degree of seriousness of offences varies and they do not all have the same consequences.
-For example, the penalties for possession of cannabis are usually not as severe as for robbery.
+Offences do not all carry the same degree of seriousness and do not all have the same consequences.
+For example, if the charge is possession of cannabis, one usually faces a much less severe sentence than in a case of robbery;

 • Explain to him that he can plead guilty or not guilty.
 If the adolescent denies his guilt, the case will go to trial.
-If he acknowledges his guilt and the facts support the charges, then the judge will immediately find him guilty.
+If he acknowledges his guilt and the facts justify the charges, then the court will immediately find him guilty;

-• If the judge is not convinced that the young person understands the charges, the judge will register a not guilty plea in his name and the process will go forward.
+• If the court is not convinced that the youth sufficiently understands the charges against him, it registers a not guilty plea in his name and the process follows its due course.

-To learn more about court appearances, consult the Infosheet entitled What You Need to Know About Appearing in Youth Court.
+To learn more about court appearances, consult the Infosheet entitled A few questions about appearing before the court.

 What happens when the adolescent does not know which lawyer to choose?

-The right to a lawyer isn’t connected to the young person’s ability to pay.
-Just like adults, adolescents can benefit from legal aid lawyers for low-income individuals.
+The right to a lawyer isn’t connected to the youth’s capacity to pay.
+Just like adults, adolescents can benefit from the legal aid program put in place to assist low-income individuals.

-Victor should know that legal aid has on-call lawyers to give him basic legal information.
-This service is available 24 hours a day in Quebec through a 1-800 number.
+Victor should know that duty counsel (on-call lawyers) are available to answer his questions and give him basic legal information.
+This service is accessible at all times in Quebec through a 1 800 number.
 The police must inform the adolescent about this service and provide him with the phone number.

-Once he has to appear in court, if the adolescent was turned down for legal aid and still needs a lawyer, the court must assign a lawyer to him and the government will pay for the lawyer.
+Once in court, if the adolescent was turned down for legal aid services and if he still requires the assistance of a lawyer, the court must assign a lawyer to him.
+In this case, the adolescent will not have to pay anything because the government will pay the fees.

 During the legal proceedings, can someone who is not a lawyer represent an adolescent?